-Equality Impact Assessments (EIA)
+Equality Impact Assessments (EIA) / Legislation

 Equality Impact Assessment (EIA) enables the University to evidence that we are meeting our legal duty to promote equality as well as helping to create an inclusive learning and working environment.
 It is a predictive tool to enable us to evaluate the potential future impact of a new or revised policy, procedure or practice (referred to collectively in this guidance as a policy) before it is implemented.